 When you save a new version of the

 pg_hba.conf file, a copy is saved in the VMware Greenplum

 $COORDINATOR_DATA_DIRECTORY/pg_hba_archive directory as

-To revert to a previous version of the file, load the previous version and then click Save config and update GPDB.
-The configuration is refreshed in VMware Greenplum and saved as a new version in the archive directory.
+If you apply the archive file to your cluster, the configuration is refreshed in VMware Greenplum and saved as a new version in the archive directory.